Healthdirect Free Australian health advice you can count on.

 What is menstruation?

-Menstruation is bleeding from the vagina that happens about once a month.
+Menstruation is when the lining of your uterus sheds and flows (or bleeds) out of your vagina.
+This happens about every 28 days.
 It is a normal part of the menstrual cycle.
-It is also known as having a period.
+This is also known as having a period.

 Periods usually come between 21 and 35 days apart.
-This can change from cycle to cycle.
-You can work out your menstrual cycle length by counting how many days there are from the first day of your period until the first day of your next period.
+This can vary from person to person and change from cycle to cycle.
+You can track your cycle length by counting the days from the first day of your period until the first day of your next one.

-The menstrual cycle gets your body ready for a pregnancy and is controlled by hormones that come from your brain and ovaries.
+The menstrual cycle prepares your body for pregnancy and is controlled by hormones from your brain, ovaries and uterus.

 What happens during the menstrual cycle?

 In each menstrual cycle, an egg develops in one of your ovaries.
-When the egg is ready, it is released from the ovary — this is known as ovulation.
-At this stage it can be fertilised by sperm and develop into a pregnancy.
-While this is happening, the lining of your uterus becomes thicker, getting ready in case of pregnancy.
+When it's ready, the egg is released from the ovary.
+This is known as ovulation.
+As the egg travels towards your uterus, it can be fertilised by sperm and develop into a pregnancy.
+During this time, the lining of your uterus thickens, getting ready in case of pregnancy.

-If you don’t become pregnant, the lining of the uterus falls away.
-It flows out through your vagina as a menstrual bleed (or period) and the cycle starts again.
+If pregnancy doesn't happen, the thickened lining sheds and flows out through your vagina as a menstrual bleed (period).
+Then, the cycle starts again.

 What can I expect during a period?